Blushing Bride Rose Of Sharon

 A stiffly upright shrub that produces numerous pretty double soft pink flowers with shades of deeper pink towards the centers, produced freely from summer into fall; a leggy plant that's best underplanted with smaller shrubs or perennials

 Blushing Bride Rose Of Sharon features bold shell pink round flowers with pink eyes along the branches from mid summer to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The lobed leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Blushing Bride Rose Of Sharon is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.